-The Bioequivalence focus group provides a forum to discuss the scientific issues relating to the demonstration of bioequivalence that allow for sound regulatory policy decisions.
-Some of the topics for discussion include the proper statistical design and metrics for bioequivalence, the determination of bioequivalence from locally acting drug products such as topical and inhalation drug products, highly variable drugs, drugs with long elimination half-lives, drugs given orally that are not systemically absorbed, and biotechnology derived drugs.
+The Bioequivalence focus group provides a forum to discuss the scientific issues relating to the demonstration of bioequivalence and biosimilarity that allow for sound regulatory policy decisions.
+Some of the topics for discussion include PK, statistical designs, and metrics for equivalence of different dosage forms such as systemically or locally acting oral, topical and inhalation products, ophthalmic products, injectables as well as equivalence of highly-variable drugs, multiphasic extended-release products, biosimilars, and others.

 Please contact the focus group chair or AAPS if you are interested in being involved in the Bioequivalence focus group or would like more information.